 The annual production of hydrogen is estimated to be about 55 million tons with its consumption increasing by approximately 6% per year.
 Hydrogen can be produced in many ways from a broad spectrum of initial raw materials.
 Nowadays, hydrogen is mainly produced by the steam reforming of natural gas, a process which leads to massive emissions of greenhouse gases (Balat and Balat, 2009; Konieczny et al. 2008).
 Close to 50% of the global demand for hydrogen is currently generated via steam reforming of natural gas, about 30% from oil/naphtha reforming from refinery/chemical industrial off-gases, 18% from coal gasification, 3.9% from water electrolysis, and 0.1% from other sources (Muradov and Veziroglu, 2005).

 Presently, worldwide research and energy policy is focusing towards the hydrogen economy.
 Hydrogen is considered as a forecast to become major source of energy in the future.
 Hydrogen production is likely to play an important role during the development of economy.
 As biomass is abundant, environment friendly and renewable; the production of hydrogen from biomass is a promising approach (Saxena et al. 2008).
 Biomass derived hydrogen is likely to become a fuel of tomorrow.
 Hydrogen fuel has been gaining attention worldwide as a potential solution to mitigate climate change and reduce dependence on fossil fuels.
 India faces severe air pollution issues, especially in major cities.
 Hydrogen fuel cells produce zero emissions at the point of use, which can help reduce pollution levels.
 India imports a significant portion of its oil and gas, making it vulnerable to price fluctuations and geopolitical tensions.
 Hydrogen can be produced domestically using various renewable energy sources, enhancing energy security.
 Hydrogen can be produced through gasification using renewable energy sources such as biomass briquettes (Anonymous, 2021).
 This can help in balancing the intermittency of renewable energy generation and storing excess energy for later use.
 Industries such as steel, cement, and chemicals are significant contributors to India's greenhouse gas emissions.
 Hydrogen can be used as a clean fuel in industrial processes, helping to reduce emissions.
 Hydrogen fuel cell vehicles offer a promising alternative to conventional internal combustion engine vehicles.
 With India's burgeoning transportation sector, adopting hydrogen fuel cell vehicles could significantly reduce emissions and dependence on imported oil.
 The Indian government has shown interest in promoting hydrogen fuel.
 In November 2020, the Ministry of New and Renewable Energy (MNRE) released the draft National Hydrogen Energy Mission aiming to promote hydrogen production and usage in various sectors.
-According to reports, India's oil minister announced plans to invest 200 million dollar in hydrogen production over the next five to seven years (Anonymous, 2021).
+According to reports, India's oil minister announced plans to invest 200 million dollars in hydrogen production over the next five to seven years (Anonymous, 2021).
 Several pilot projects and collaborations are underway to explore hydrogen production and usage in India.
 For instance, Indian Oil Corporation (IOC) has announced plans to build a hydrogen production plant at its refinery in Mathura.
 Indian research institutions and companies are actively involved in research and development related to hydrogen production, storage, and usage technologies.
 India aims to achieve 10% blending of hydrogen with compressed natural gas (CNG) by 2030 under its National Hydrogen Mission (Anonymous, 2023).While the hydrogen fuel sector in India is still in its nascent stage, there is growing momentum and interest from both the government and private sector, indicating its potential importance in India's future energy landscape.
 Hydrogen production is increasingly seen as a crucial element in transitioning towards a sustainable energy future.